 I look at this quote in two different ways…

-1. When teaching drills, emphasise key points with your tone of voice.
+1. When teaching drills, emphasize key points with your tone of voice.
 Players aren’t going to remember everything, so the tone of our voice tells them what we want them to remember.

-2. Also, you must emphasise the things your team stands for.
-If you’re a fast break team, make sure you’re emphasising that every single training.
+2. Also, you must emphasize the things your team stands for.
+If you’re a fast break team, make sure you’re emphasizing that every single training.
 Constantly talk about playing a fast pace style of basketball and make sure your drills are in line with the type of basketball you want to play.

 3. Know Why You’re Coaching